Make family dinners a breeze with this comforting cheeseburger soup.

 Unless you have a bunch of hungry bellies, you’ll likely have leftovers.
 This recipe is enough to serve a family of eight, after all.

 The good news is this soup keeps well.
-So you can have it for lunch this week or freeze it for later.
+So you can have it for lunch later in the week.

 To Store: Once the soup cools, transfer it to an air-tight container and refrigerate it.
 It will last for 3 to 4 days.